 Model for IR-dependent RNA degradation

 Considering the effect of IR on transcriptional decay, we assume that the transcripts are a mixture of two types of RNAs: fully spliced and intron retained.
 They have potentially distinct degradation rates: β1 for fully spliced RNAs and β2 for intron retained RNAs.
-Let Letting X1 be the expression level of the fully spliced RNAs of a gene x and X2 the expression level of the intron retained RNAs of the gene x, we have:
+Letting X1 be the expression level of the fully spliced RNAs of a gene x and X2 the expression level of the intron retained RNAs of the gene x, we have:

 dX1dt=-β1X1